expo/expo/docs/README.md

-# Exponent Documentation
+# Expo Documentation

 Hi!
-This is what will make Exponent actually be useable by people. :)
+This is what will make Expo actually be useable by people. :)

 ## How to edit

 #### A note about versioning

-Exponent's SDK is versioned so that apps made on old SDKs are still supported when new SDKs are relased.
+Expo's SDK is versioned so that apps made on old SDKs are still supported when new SDKs are relased.
 The website documents previous SDK versions too.

 Version names correspond to directory names under `versions/`.